 7 – 10 days after radiation, remove the medium [1] and briefly wash the cells with PBS [2].
 In a fume hood, add 1 milliliter of 4 percent formaldehyde to each well to fix the cells for 10 minutes [3].

-Talent removes the medium from the wells of one of the plates.
+Talent removes the medium from the wells of one of the plates. (bench)

-Talent washes the cells with PBS.
+Talent washes the cells with PBS. (bench)

 Talent, in a fume hood, adds formaldehyde to each well of a plate.
-TEXT: Caution: Formaldehyde is volatile.
+TEXT: Caution: Formaldehyde is volatile. (fume hood)

 Then, remove the formaldehyde [1] and wash each well twice, using 2 milliliters of distilled water for each wash [2].

-Talent removes the formaldehyde from the wells of the plate.
+Talent removes the formaldehyde from the wells of the plate. fume hood

-Talent washes the cells with distilled water.
+Talent washes the cells with distilled water. fume hood

 Add 1 milliliter of 1 percent crystal violet stain solution to each well [1] and stain for 10 minutes [2].
 After this, remove the crystal violet stain solution [3] and wash the cells three times with distilled water [4].

-Talent adds crystal violet stain solution to the wells of a plate.
+Talent adds crystal violet stain solution to the wells of a plate. (bench)

-Talent sets a timer for 10 minutes.
+Talent sets a timer for 10 minutes. (bench)

-Talent removes the crystal violet stain solution from the wells of the plate.
+Talent removes the crystal violet stain solution from the wells of the plate. (bench)

-Talent washes the cells with distilled water.
+Talent washes the cells with distilled water. (bench)

 Remove the water [1], dry the plates [2], and count the number of colonies with more than 50 cells [3].

-Talent removes the water from the wells of the plate.
+Talent removes the water from the wells of the plate. (bench)

-Talent dries the plates.
+Talent dries the plates. (bench)

-Talent, at a microscope, counts the number of colonies with more than 50 cells.
+Talent, at a microscope, counts the number of colonies with more than 50 cells. (bench)

 Question: How are the plates dried?

+Air dry.
+About 30 minutes.

 Section – Results